GioBo/py-prof/README.md

 ## Installing

-Dowload `py-prof.el` somewhere on your machine then add that directory to Emacs load-path:
+Download `py-prof.el` somewhere on your machine then add that directory to Emacs load-path:

 	(add-to-list 'load-path "~/path/to/py-prof/")